Blood Test for Pregnancy Confirmation – How Does It Work?

 - However, medication and many other factors could affect the accuracy of the test.
 It is always good to take the test again in 10 days time if you still haven’t got your periods.

-If you have an intuition that you could be pregnant, it is important to take a home pregnancy test, or a urine test first and then definitely go get a blood test done to confirm the pregnancy.
-It is also important to mentally prepare oneself for the journey of parenthood as it is going to the responsibility of a lifetime.
+If you have an intuition that you could be pregnant, you can take a home pregnancy test or a urine test initially.
+But you must get a blood test done to confirm the pregnancy.
+It is also important to mentally prepare oneself for the journey of parenthood as it’s a big responsibility.